 A stellate ganglion block is an injection of local anesthetic in the sympathetic nerve tissue of the neck.
 These nerves are a part of the sympathetic nervous system.
 The nerves are located on either side of the voice box, in the neck.

-In a thoracic epidural injection a corticosteroid (anti-inflammatory medicine) are injected into the epidural space to reduce inflammation.
+A selective nerve root block can help determine if a specific nerve root is causing your pain.
+In a lumbar epidural injection, a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation.
 A local anesthetic (numbing medicine) may also be injected.
-When it is done from the side where the nerve exists the spine, it is called a transforaminal injection.